bethinkpl/bit-docs/javascript.md

 * I know the difference between JavaScript and EcmaScript
 * I know what the transpilation means and how I can transpile my code to make it work in desired environment
 * I can bundle my code (and I know what it means)
+    * I can optimize created bundle by using minifaction
 * I know that JavaScript can be used to write desktop and mobile applications
   * I can name the frameworks that allows me to do so